 If your test shows high-grade cell changes, or 'high-grade abnormalities’, you will be referred for a colposcopy, which is an examination similar to a Pap test but performed by a specialist.

 Your doctor will explain the treatment you need, depending on the results.

 If the colposcopy shows a low-grade abnormality, you probably won’t need a biopsy.
 There are various treatment options if your Pap test reveals a high grade change.

-Less than 1% of the women whose Pap tests show high-grade abnormalities are subsequently diagnosed with cancer.
+Less than 1.7% of women in NSW whose Pap tests show possible high-grade abnormalities are subsequently diagnosed with cervical cancer.